How to Eat Well on a Budget

-- Shop local.
-You don’t have to visit all the farms in the area (though it can be fun!).
-There are farmer’s markets and Community Supported Agriculture programs that allow you to be more familiar with how your food was grown or raised.
-For the last fours we’ve been a part of produce delivery service that has made it incredibly easy for us to keep to a healthy family menu.
+You don't have to visit all the farms in the area (though it can be fun!).
+There are farmer's markets and Community Supported Agriculture programs that allow you to be more familiar with how your food was grown or raised.

-- Shop in season.
 Eating seasonally can save you big bucks at the grocery stores.
-If you can, preserve or freeze what you can for off season.
+If you

 I hope these tips help you the next time you go out for groceries.
 Eating healthier does take some effort, but it is well worth it in the long run.